AdobeDocs/platform-learn.en/help/tutorial-website-implementation/target.md

 ### Custom requests

 There rare instances when you need to make Target requests other than the page load and order confirmation request.
-For example, sometimes important data you would like to use for personalization is not defined on the page before the tags embed codes&mdash;it might be hardcoded on the bottom of the page or get returned from an asynchronous API request.
+For example, sometimes important data you would like to use for personalization is not defined on the page before the tag embed codes&mdash;it might be hardcoded on the bottom of the page or get returned from an asynchronous API request.
 This data can still be sent to Target using an additional request, although it will not be optimal to use this request for content delivery since the page will already visible.
 It can be used to enrich the visitor profile for later use (using profile parameters) or to populate the Recommendations catalog.

 In these circumstances, use the Custom Code action in the Core extension to fire a request using the [getOffer()](https://experienceleague.adobe.com/docs/target/using/implement-target/client-side/functions-overview/adobe-target-getoffer.html)/[applyOffer()](https://experienceleague.adobe.com/docs/target/using/implement-target/client-side/functions-overview/adobe-target-applyoffer.html) and [trackEvent()](https://experienceleague.adobe.com/docs/target/using/implement-target/client-side/functions-overview/adobe-target-trackevent.html) methods.
 This is very similar to what you just did in the [Order Confirmation request](#order-confirmation-request) exercise, but you will just use a different request name and will not use the special order parameters.
 Be sure to use the **[!UICONTROL Load Target]** action before making Target requests from custom code.